kylezs/elastic-fleet/docs/how-to-use/using-kibana.md

 This document will briefly outline a clean process of using kibana.

+> If you are not seeing the results you expect, or any results at all, please ensure you have the time range set correctly.
+You can set this in the top right of the screen in Kibana, next to the search bar.
+It is advised to set from a week ago until now, using the "relative" time, based on the query schedule being used here.

 ## Finding endpoint failures

 Once you have a set of visualisations set up.
 You can combine these into a group called a "dashboard" in Kibana.